butfirstchai.com

 Jump to Recipe

-Kerala-style chicken cutlets are fried patties made with boneless chicken cooked with freshly ground spices, curry leaves and mashed potatoes.
-Shaped, breaded and deep fried, these make a great appetizer or chai time snack with some ketchup.
-Does this sound similar to croquettes?
-Yes, an Indian version of croquettes!
+This Kerala-style chicken cutlet recipe is made with boneless chicken cooked with freshly ground spices, curry leaves and mixed with mashed potatoes.
+Shaped, breaded and deep-fried, these make a great chai snack with some ketchup.
 Bonus: Learn how to freeze chicken cutlets before frying.

 fried chicken cutlets on a white round plate